-Welcome to Decoded, a regular series that deciphers different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines a huge British cultural institution: the BBC.
-It’s been around since 1922 and still going more than strong.
-We look at why that is and why you might want to get involved.
+It’s been around since 1922 and still going strong.
+We look at why that is and how you can get involved.

 Don’t Say: “Outdated Auntie Beeb should be pensioned off and let the digital whippersnappers Netflix and Amazon take over.”